alecrimi/timesFM_stroke/README.md

 This repository comprises the script used to run the Google Time Series Foundation Model to predict fMRI data and to create a causality framework Granger-like.

+As in "Prediction and Causality of functional MRI and synthetic signal using a Zero-Shot Time-Series Foundation Model" Alessandro Crimi, Andrea Brovelli https://arxiv.org/abs/2509.12497

 The tested fMRI data are obtained from the data shared by Prof. Corbetta:  10.1016/j.neuron.2015.02.027, data are not public due to privacy restrictions but can be obtained contacting the authors.